kamil1304/TrackingProgramGUI/ReadMeTracking.txt

 Files:

-main.cpp-  main file which start the program mainwindow.ui - graphical interface of the main window, mainwinodw.h-  file of main window, that contain all all methods of the window methods3d.h - file  gives possibilities to   compute 3d realted  features player.h-  play/save vide and  find a most distinctive pixel and follow it drawing circle around trackingmethods.h-gives  differen posiibilities to track  objects ShowVideo.pro-file contain all dependencies
+main.cpp -  main file which start the program mainwindow.ui - graphical interface of the main window, mainwinodw.h -  file of main window, that contain all all methods of the window methods3d.h - file  gives possibilities to   compute 3d realted  features player.h -  play/save vide and  find a most distinctive pixel and follow it drawing circle around trackingmethods.h - gives  differen posiibilities to track  objects ShowVideo.pro - file contain all dependencies